 The common thing that trips people up are whether or not you should go in for the bises.
 In general, if you identify as female or LGBT, you should do the bises to family, friends, and other people you meet in an informal setting.
 Only 2 males generally go in for the handshake, unless they are good friends.
 French people spend a lot of time at work, so that has slipped in there with the bises as well.

 This also should take into account that people in different parts of France do anywhere from 2-4 kisses.
 Parisians do 2 cheek kisses, but the Marseillais do 3.
-The French Embassy in the U.S. came out with this handy chart on the number of kisses to go for:
+It all gets quite complicated, even for the French!

 There are also several other ways of saying Hello in French, without saying Bonjour.
 Most of these tend to be quite informal, however, and only used among friends: